A History Of Satellite TV.

 the NASA ATS-6 geostationary satellite at 860 MHz

 In Sept 1982 Steve wrote an article for "Television" magazine about satellite TV.
-Click here to read it.
+Click here

 In the mid 80s when he left "BBC Transmitters" for Bob Cooper's satellite setup in Oklahoma.
 This all fell apart a

 couple of years later and Steve returned to the UK, It is rumoured that he was involved with designing the